-To evaluate the performance of PTransIPs further, we compared it with five existing phosphorylation site identification tools using data from the independent test: DeepIPs\cite{lv2021deepips}, DE-MHAIPs\cite{wang2023DE-MHAIPs}, DeepPSP\cite{guo2021deeppsp}, MusiteDeep-2020 [1]\cite{wang2020musitedeep}, and MusiteDeep2017\cite{wang2017musitedeep}.
-For the sake of fairness in comparison, we utilized the same training and testing data as in DeepIPs\cite{lv2021deepips} and adopted the independent test performance reported in these papers.
+To evaluate the performance of PTransIPs further, we compare it with five existing phosphorylation site identification tools using data from the independent test: DeepIPs\cite{lv2021deepips}, DE-MHAIPs\cite{wang2023DE-MHAIPs}, DeepPSP\cite{guo2021deeppsp}, MusiteDeep-2020 [1]\cite{wang2020musitedeep}, and MusiteDeep2017\cite{wang2017musitedeep}.
+For the sake of fairness in comparison, we utilize the same training and testing data as in DeepIPs\cite{lv2021deepips} and adopted the independent test performance reported in these papers.
 All detailed evaluation metrics related to the independent test data are presented in Table \ref{Table Performance evaluation}.
-We observed that PTransIPs outperforms the other five predictors.
-For the S/T sites, PTransIPs achieved the best performance in all five model evaluation metrics (ACC, SEN, SPEC, MCC, AUC), with an AUC value of 0.9232, which is higher by 0.65\%, 3.30\%, 4.12\%, 4.93\%, and 5.36\% compared to DE-MHAIPs, DeepIPs, MusiteDeep2020, MusiteDeep2017, and DeepPSP, respectively.
-For the Y sites, PTransIPs also ranked top in four out of the five metrics, with an ACC of 92.86\% and an MCC of 0.8581, outperforming the next best models by 1.60\% and 2.46\% in these two metrics, respectively.
+We observe that PTransIPs outperforms the other five predictors.
+For the S/T sites, PTransIPs achieves the best performance in all five model evaluation metrics (ACC, SEN, SPEC, MCC, AUC), with an AUC value of 0.9232, which is higher by 0.65\%, 3.30\%, 4.12\%, 4.93\%, and 5.36\% compared to DE-MHAIPs, DeepIPs, MusiteDeep2020, MusiteDeep2017, and DeepPSP, respectively.
+For the Y sites, PTransIPs also performs the best in four out of the five metrics, with ACC of 92.86\% and MCC of 0.8581, outperforming the second best models by 1.60\% and 2.46\% in these two metrics, respectively.
+We also conducted paired sample t-tests and Wilcoxon signed-rank tests comparing PTransIPs with the previously best method available.
+The boxplot and results can be found in supplementary material Figure S4.
+The p-values for S/T sites were 0.0022 and 0.0016, respectively, indicating that the differences are statistically significant.
 These test results demonstrate that PTransIPs possesses a superior predictive capability compared to the existing tools.